dustinwilson/bash-task-runner.tmbundle/README.md

 # Bash Task Runner Bundle for TextMate #

 This is a rudimentary bundle for using [Bash Task Runner][a] within TextMate.
-When you have a project open in TextMate that has `runnerfile.sh` in its root it allows you to run the its default task or select from a list of available tasks and run that.
-These commands are available from the `Bundles -> Bash Task Runner` menu or by simply pressing `^⇧R`.
+When you have a project open in TextMate that has `runnerfile.sh` in its root it allows you to select from a list of available tasks and run the selection.
+This is available from the `Bundles -> Bash Task Runner` menu or by simply pressing `^⇧R`.

 ## Installation <sup id="a1">[1](#f1)</sup> ##